 Generally, our business outlook is highly correlated to general North American economic conditions, particularly with respect to our IT Staffing Services segment.
 During periods of increasing employment and economic expansion, demand for our services tends to increase.
 Conversely, during periods of contracting employment and / or a slowing global economy, demand for our services tends to decline.
 As the economy slowed in 2007 and recessionary conditions emerged in 2008 and 2009, we experienced less demand for our IT staffing services.
 With economic expansion in 2010 through 2019 activity levels improved.
-However, as economic conditions strengthened, we experience increased tightness in the supply-side (skilled IT professionals) of our businesses.
+However, as economic conditions strengthened, we experienced increased tightness in the supply side (skilled IT professionals) of our businesses.
 These supply-side challenges pressured resource costs and to some extent gross margins.
 As we entered 2020, we were encouraged by continued growth in the domestic job markets and expanding U.S. and global economies.
 However, with the COVID-19 pandemic surfacing in the first quarter of 2020, we realized that economic growth would quickly turn into recessionary conditions, which had a material impact on activity levels in both of our business segments.
 In 2021, we were encouraged by the global roll-out of vaccination programs and signs of economic improvement, however, the proliferation of COVID-19 variants have caused some uncertainty and disruption in the global markets.
-As we enter 2022, we are hopeful that both COVID-19-related concerns and economic uncertainty subsides and conditions improve throughout the year.
+In 2022, COVID-19-related concerns seemed to subside, however, increased inflation, expanding interest rates and concerns about a possible recession created much uncertainty and impacted demand for our services in the second half of the year.
+Entering 2023, this economic uncertainty remains with us and it's difficult to predict how the economy is going to unfold over the course of the year.